ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the RO in the context of the AS and can't be used as communication channels by the client instance, as discussed in {{response-subject}}.

-The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

-The "formats" and "assertions" request fields are independent of each other, and a returned assertion MAY use a different subject identifier than other assertions and subject identifiers in the response.
-All subject identifiers and assertions returned MUST refer to the same person.

 ## Identifying the Client Instance {#request-client}

-When sending a non-continuation request to the AS, the client instance MUST identify itself by including the `client` field of the request and by signing the request as described in {{binding-keys}}.
-Note that for a [continuation request](#continue-request), the client instance is identified by its association with the request being continued and so this field is not sent under those circumstances.
+When sending new grant request to the AS, the client instance MUST identify itself by including its client information in the `client` field of the request and by signing the request with its unique key as described in {{binding-keys}}.
+Note that once a grant has been created and is in the _pending_ or _accepted_ states, the AS can determine which client is associated with the grant by dereferencing the continuation access token sent in the [continuation request](#continue-request).
+As a consequence, the `client` field is not sent or accepted for continuation requests.

+Client information MUST either be sent by value as an object or by reference as a string (see {{request-instance}}).

 When client instance information is sent by value, the `client` field of the request consists of a JSON